stangerjm/titanium.nvim/README.md

 If you want to use Ruby, you will need to install Ruby and Solargraph.
 * https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md#solargraph

+If some JavaScript/TypeScript integrations are not working, you may need to set an environment variable.
+See the Environment Variables section below.

+## Environment Variables
+Some plugins require a location of plugins installed via NPM.
+If your global node_modules directory is in `/usr/lib` this config will work fine.
+Otherwise just set an environment variable called `GLOBAL_NODE_MODULES` to the path of npm's global node_modules directory.

 ## Keymap
 **Leader**
 leader = `<Space>`